 Surprised looks everywhere.

 – Something is hidden in my left hand.
 But what?
-Whoever can guess what it is, gets a box of chocolates.
+Whoever guesses what it is, gets a box of chocolates.

 I look around questioningly.
 Make inviting gestures.
 No reaction…

 But then the troubled man says very quietly: